Hidden funeral costs: a couple reviewing a quote closely at home

 6. Viewing fees and embalming

 A viewing (sometimes called "chapel of rest" or "private viewing") is charged separately from the funeral service itself.
 Hourly viewing rates vary significantly.
+CHOICE's 2019 mystery shop found a viewing, which is included in more expensive packages, charged as an extra of $110 to $1,600 in budget packages.

 How to protect yourself: Ask for the hourly viewing rate.
 Confirm whether embalming is legally necessary for your specific circumstances (in most cases it is not).
 If you want to view your loved one briefly, clarify whether a shorter viewing at a lower fee is available.